Carlabuonomo/DataVizProject/questions.md

 > How does the distribution of successful shots evolve as a function of time remaining, distinguishing between 3-point shots and 2-point shots for each quarter?

 **Graph**
-Online graph with two curves (3-points and 2-points) per quarter
+Line graph with two curves (3-points and 2-points) per quarter

 **Associated variables**
 time_remaining, made, shot_type, quarter